jtsampson/notes/java/java-11-features.md

 ## [JEP 321](https://openjdk.java.net/jeps/321): HTTP Client (Standard)

-TODO: Need to work on using this a bit.

-Introduces the new `java.net.http.HttpClient` class, updated with feedback.
+Adds the new `java.net.http.HttpClient` class, updated with feedback.

 Before Java 11, developers had to use the `URLConnection`, or use third-party library such as Apache HttpClient, or OkHttp.
 The new Java HTTP Client supports both HTTP/1.1 and HTTP/2.
 The client will send requests using HTTP/2.